 Municipal Plan for Sustainable Development

-The new Municipal Plan for Sustainable Development 'The City in the Making' is being prepared.
+The City is currently working on a new Municipal Plan for Sustainable Development: 'The City in the Making'.
 This strategic document aims to provide an answer to the current and future challenges facing the City of Brussels.
-The online survey, conducted to enrich the diagnosis of the revised plan, is extended till 30 November 2019.

-Within the framework of the 2018-2024 General Policy Program, the objectives to be defined in the plan will lead to the implementation of concrete actions, in accordance with the Regional Plan for Sustainable Development.
+In line with the 2018-2024 General Policy Program, the objectives to be defined in the plan will lead to concrete actions, in accordance with the Regional Plan for Sustainable Development.

-Between 14 October and 30 November 2019, you will be invited to complete an online survey.
-This survey will enrich the diagnosis of the revised plan and gather your opinion on the ambitions of the City of Brussels on its territory.
+An online survey was organized between 14 October and 30 November 2019.
+That survey was intended to enrich the diagnosis of the revised plan and gather your opinion on the ambitions of the City of Brussels on its territory.

 The development of the Municipal Plan for Sustainable Development 'The City in the Making' takes place in two steps:

 Phase 1: analysis and ambitions

-An objective analysis of the territory from different angles (urban fabric, coexistence, environment, mobility and economic development) makes it possible to identify the strengths and weaknesses, opportunities and threats of each neighbourhood.
+An objective analysis of the territory from different angles (urban fabric, coexistence, environment, mobility, economic development and governance) makes it possible to identify the strengths and weaknesses, opportunities and threats of each neighbourhood.
 This analysis is presented to the population and compared with the challenges of the majority agreement.
 This makes it possible to highlight the great ambitions expressed in the various objectives for the territory.

 Phase 2: action plan

-The objectives are prioritised on the basis of feedback from citizens and translated into concrete actions to achieve the ambitions set for each neighbourhood.
+The priority of the objectives are determined on the basis of feedback from citizens and translated into concrete actions to achieve the ambitions for each neighbourhood.

 The action plan is accompanied by criteria to measure its effectiveness.

 Citizens are called upon to contribute in various ways to the analysis of the territory and the making of the action plan.
-The first is the online survey, which will run from 14 October to 15 November 2019.
+The first step consisted of an online survey, the results of which are currently being analyzed.
+The next step is to organize workshops in the course of 2020.

 After final approval of the plan by the government, the progress of the various projects will be evaluated regularly on the basis of the established criteria.
 If necessary, the plan will be updated in the light of environmental and social results or developments.